-• Mode3 - Enables or disables Voice VLAN operation on the switch.

-(Default: Disabled)

-VLAN ID - Sets the Voice VLAN ID for the network.
+- Mode3 Enables or disables Voice VLAN operation on the switch.
+(Default: Disabled) - VLAN ID Sets the Voice VLAN ID for the network.
 Only one Voice VLAN is supported on the switch.
 (Range: 1-4095; Default: 1000)

-The Voice VLAN cannot be the same as that defined for any other function on the switch, such as the management VLAN (see "Setting an IP Address" on page 42), the MVR VLAN, or the native VLAN assigned to any port (see "Configuring VLAN Attributes for Port Members" on page 166).
+The Voice VLAN cannot be the same as that defined for any other function on the switch, such as the management VLAN (see "Setting an IPv4 Address" on page 46), the MVR VLAN (see "Multicast VLAN Registration" on page 140), or the native VLAN assigned to any port (see "Configuring VLAN Attributes for Port Members" on page 174).

 - Aging Time The time after which a port is removed from the Voice VLAN when VoIP traffic is no longer received on the port.
-(Range: 1010,000,000 seconds; Default: 86400 seconds) - Traffic Class Defines a service priority for traffic on the Voice VLAN.
+(Range: 10-10,000,000 seconds; Default: 86400 seconds) - Traffic Class Defines a service priority for traffic on the Voice VLAN.
 The priority of any received VoIP packet is overwritten with the new priority when the Voice VLAN feature is active on a port.
 (Range: 0-7; Default: 7)

 The switch provides eight priority queues for each port.
-For information on how these queues are used, see "Configuring Egress Port Scheduler" on page 183.
+For information on how these queues are used, see "Configuring Egress Port Scheduler" on page 189.

-◆ Mode - Specifies if the port will be added to the Voice VLAN.

-(Default: Disabled)

-■ Disabled - The Voice VLAN feature is disabled on the port.
-The port will not detect VoIP traffic or be added to the Voice VLAN.
+- Mode Specifies if the port will be added to the Voice VLAN.
+(Default: Disabled) - Disabled The Voice VLAN feature is disabled on the port.
+The port will not detect VoIP traffic or be added to the Voice VLAN. - Auto3 The port will be added as a tagged member to the Voice VLAN when VoIP traffic is detected on the port.
+You must select a method for detecting VoIP traffic, either OUI or LLDP (802.1ab).

-3. MSTP must be disabled before the Voice VLAN is enabled (see "Configuring Global Settings for STA" on page 119), or the Voice VLAN port mode is set to Auto or Forced.
+^{3.} MSTP must be disabled before the Voice VLAN is enabled (see "Configuring Global Settings for STA" on page 129), or the Voice VLAN port mode is set to Auto or Forced.
 This prevents the spanning tree's ingress filter from dropping VoIP traffic tagged for the Voice VLAN.